 By recent Greenpeace estimates, the world could save around $180 billion a year by switching 70% of the planet's electricity production to renewable options.
 While this alone is an excellent economic argument in favor of renewable energy, the truth is that the sheer savings involved aren't the only economic factors that support the use of renewable energy as a positive way forward.
 Some local markets are already starting to gain access to renewable energy options in their local power grid that have them saving more money than with traditional fossil fuel sources.

 When other economic indicators like employment are considered, the use of renewable energy becomes even more attractive.
-In Germany, nearly one quarter of national energy demand is met by renewable resources.
+In Germany, around one quarter of national energy demand is met by renewable resources.
 This has led to an increase in employment within the energy sector by nearly 380,000 new jobs.
 It's reasonable to conclude that this trend will be continuing into the future as renewable energy investment continues to rise around the world.

 Renewable Energy Is Generally Better for the Environment

 In 2014, carbon dioxide accounted for just over 80% of the greenhouse gases emitted into the atmosphere.
 Fossil fuels are also responsible for a significant amount of land, water, and air pollution beyond their CO2 production.
 For example, coal mining brings solid wastes to the surface that would normally remain underground and the areas around a mine can remain barren for generations if due to the lack of proper topsoil.
 The burning of coal for energy also produces many different types of particulate matter that pollute the air.
 The finest of these particles can be inhaled deeply and cause various respiratory health problems in people living around the power plant.
 These pollutants make their way into the water cycle and fall the the ground as acid rain, which can destroy land and pollute large bodies of water.